What is an MFA Degree? What You Need to Know

 Advantages of an Online MFA

-And all of that learning and growth happened online.
+River's experience shows that an online degree can open many doors for you.
 An online MFA program allows you to earn your degree from anywhere in the world, often giving you the opportunity to connect with students and faculty internationally.
-At the same time, online MFA options allow students the greatest level of accessibility and flexibility
+At the same time, online MFA options allow students the greatest level of accessibility and flexibility.

 Students enrolled in the online MFA in Creative Writing at SNHU still focus intensely on their writing but are not required to attend residencies.
 The program offers a greater exploration into the "business" of entering the publishing world, allowing you to fully understand how to market your writing and navigate the publishing ecosystem.